-- In late 2016, the OCH Health System announced expansion to 5 rural health clinics including one in Oklahoma.
+- In late 2016, the OCH announced expansion to 5 rural health clinics including one in Oklahoma.

-The OCH Health System is now a tri-state safety-net healthcare provider headquartered in Gravette, Arkansas serving both urban and rural communities throughout the Ozarks.
+Ozarks Community Hospital is now a bi-state safety-net healthcare provider headquartered in Gravette, Arkansas serving both urban and rural communities throughout the Ozarks.

 We are an organization that takes pride in what we do, how we do it, and who we serve.
 We are dedicated to providing care to a high percentage of governmental and uninsured patients and strongly believe in helping the underserved and improving access to primary care.

 Our health system continues to focus on rural growth and focus on where it is needed most.
 Currently the organization has celebrated more than 15 years.
 Through it all we remain focused on providing inspirational corporate culture, exceptional medical care and treating everyone like family.